AlexSacMorane/PFDEM_AC/doc/Tests.md

 ## Contact detection between particle and wall

 One particle and a wall are generated (in contact, not or far).
 The functions Update_wall_Neighbourhoods and Grains_Polyhedral_Wall_contact_Neighbourhoods are called.
 Three case mustbe seen : contact detection, no contact detection even if the grains are in the same neighborhood, particle are not in the same neighborhood.

+## Create initial condition

+A initial condition is asked.